 What Is Lupus?

 Lupus is an autoimmune condition in which the body attacks itself.
 The body produces antibodies to fight off intruders, but when an autoimmune condition occurs, those antibodies attack tissue that belongs there.
-So the rashes, joint pain, inflammation, and other telltale signs of lupus are caused by the body’s own defense system.
+So the rashes, joint pain, inflammation, and other telltale signs of lupus can stem from the body’s own defense system.
 This is the major difference between lupus and fibromyalgia.
 Fibromyalgia pain is real, but there is no damage.
-Lupus pain is caused by actual damage occurring in the soft tissue of the body and that damage is caused by misguided antibodies.
+Lupus pain is due to actual damage occurring in the soft tissue of the body and that damage is caused by misguided antibodies.

 What Are the Symptoms of Fibromyalgia?